-- small and uncertain potential reduction in the risk of PCa mortality - risk of false positive results, unnecessary biopsy and overdiagnosis, and harms of unnecessary treatment
+- The CTFPHC placed a relatively low value on a small and uncertain potential reduction in the risk of PCa mortality and a relatively higher value on the risk of false positive results, unnecessary biopsy and overdiagnosis, and harms of unnecessary treatment. - The weak recommendation against screening implies that the harms of screening and subsequent testing/treatment probably outweigh benefits, but uncertainty exists.